Research Collaborations

 Craton Dynamics

-1. Stress and strain-rates exhibit an inverse relationship at the base of the lithosphere , leading to decreased deformation beneath thick cratons.
+- Stress and strain rates exhibit an inverse relationship at the lithosphere's base, reducing deformation beneath thick cratons.

-My research also indicates that cratons require a minimum viscosity of 1023 Pa.s and that the surrounding asthenosphere
+Our research also indicates that cratons require a minimum viscosity of 10²³ Pa·s and that the surrounding asthenosphere must have a viscosity no lower than 10²⁰ Pa·s to sustain long-term stability.

 Publications